1, My Address, My Street, New York City, NY, USA

 Press Ctrl + Shift + Enter instead of just Enter to enter the formula as an array formula.
 This tells Excel to treat it as an array formula and process the arrays properly.

-Syntax of VLOOKUP Multiple Criteria
+VLOOKUP Multiple Criteria Syntax

 The VLOOKUP syntax is: